 Following this, many brokers charge a commission fee for completing the sale.
 It is calculated on the total sale price achieved for the business.
 The usual range for this 3% – 5%, although it may be higher.

-You should read this article for more information on the amount brokers charge, as well as additional costs of selling your business.
+You should read this article for a complete list of fees for selling a business, including broker charges and additional costs of selling your business.

 How to choose the right business broker